MicrosoftDocs/sql-docs/azure-sql/database/serverless-tier-overview.md

 ### Performance configuration

 - The **minimum vCores** and **maximum vCores** are configurable parameters that define the range of compute capacity available for the database.
 Memory and IO limits are proportional to the vCore range specified.
 - The **auto-pause delay** is a configurable parameter that defines the period of time the database must be inactive before it is automatically paused.
-The database is automatically resumed when the next sign-in or other activity occurs.
+The database is automatically resumed when the next login or other activity occurs.
 Alternatively, automatic pausing can be disabled.

 ### Cost